mongodb/specifications/source/ocsp-support/ocsp-support.rst

 <https://en.wikipedia.org/wiki/Server_Name_Indication>`__ (SNI) MUST BE
 used in the TLS connection that obtains the server's certificate, otherwise the server may present the incorrect certificate.
-This requirement is especially relevent to drivers whose TLS libraries allow for finer-grained control over their TLS behavior (e.g. Python, C).
+This requirement is especially relevant to drivers whose TLS libraries allow for finer-grained control over their TLS behavior (e.g. Python, C).